TERMS OF REFERENCE (TOR) OF AUDIT COMMITTEE

 (c) any appraisal or assessment of the performance of members of the internal audit function; and

 (d) the major findings of internal investigations and the management’s response.

 - To discuss the problems and reservations arising from any interim and final audit, and any matter the external and/or internal auditors may wish to discuss (in the absence of Management where necessary);

 - To review and monitor any related party transactions and conflict of interests situation that may arise within the Company or Group including any transaction, procedure or course of conduct that raises questions of Management integrity;

-- To review the Statement on Risk Management and Internal Control, Statement on Corporate Governance and Sustainability Statement prior to inclusion in the Company’s Annual Report; and
+- To review the Corporate Governance Overview Statement, Audit Committee Report and Sustainability Statement prior to inclusion in the Company’s Annual Report; and

 - To undertake such other functions as may be authorised by the Board.